 OnSolve’s managed services use a partner model that builds on the third option, with professionals that have the knowledge and skills needed to provide highly available, scalable and reliable emergency response communications and information services.
 The partner model does not stop with supporting backend technology.
 Deploying an emergency communication system requires substantial up-front work that ranges from loading data to training employees.
 Because we work with our clients through all phases of the deployment, clients do not have to dedicate IT staff to become experts in our systems.
 Instead, clients can focus on higher value incident response planning and policy formulation.

 Configuring software and loading data is the beginning, not the end, of providing an incident response communications system, so we help clients promote adoption of these services with promotional material like brochures, banners and reference guides.

 Our internal team of professionals are ready to work with clients to promote the best practices they have developed from working with a wide range of incident response professionals and satisfying a broad spectrum of communications requirements.
 When clients need assistance, they can turn to 24/7 client support.

 When it comes to infrastructure, incident response professionals can choose from a range of services, from a complete do-it-yourself approach to partnering with a professional service provider that offers a fully managed solution.
 If your goal is to provide reliable and full-featured incident response communications, partnering with a managed service provider is the fastest and most cost-efficient option.

-The white paper Secrets to Implementing a Great Notification System, examined a methodology for successfully installing a great notification system.
-The white paper includes that information and more, providing a roadmap of activities before, during and after installation.Download The White Paper
+Successfully implement a great notification system.
+The white paper provides a roadmap of activities before, during and after installation.Download The White Paper